prantlf/requirejs-esm-preprocessor/README.md

 })
 ```

+If your project contains source scripts ending with `.js`, which should be transpiled, and all other scripts loaded on pages by `script` elements end with `.min.js`, you can use the ready-to-use command line server:

+    requirejs-esm-serve

 You can use the ESM module format in modules loaded as dependencies by RequireJS.
 The main application script cannot be an ESM module, because it would be wrapped in a `define` statement.
 The main application script i ssupposed to include a `require` statement to perform the application initialisation.

 This plugin transpiles only ESM source files.
 If it detects a statement calling functions `define`, `require` or `require.config` on the root level of the source file, it will return the text of the source file as-is.